didlly/grank/mkdocs/docs/user-docs.md

 ### `blacklisted servers` category

-Values in the `logging` category tell the program whether or not to *ignore messages from certain servers* and *which servers to ignore the messages from*.
+Values in the `blacklisted servers` category tell the program whether or not to *ignore messages from certain servers* and *which servers to ignore the messages from*.

 | Name  | Type | Default Value | Description |
 | ------------- | ------------- | ------------- | ------------- |